rscircus/rscircus.github.io/content/posts/2020-02-08-ts-typesystem.md

 Let's look with awe at where we are heading to.
 We defined an array of Buttons, which are in fact various simple JavaScript objects.
 However, TypeScript accepts these to be Buttons as their structure matches the types buried inside the Button type as TypeScript has a structural type system.

-Now let's convert this array of Buttons into something which could be an user interface using the `parse` function.
+Now let's convert this array of Buttons into something which could be a user interface using the `parse` function.
 We create a parser for this inside `src/parse.ts`:

 ```typescript
 import {